Autumn Hokkaido travelling guide – Japan

 Nakajima Koen is located in Chuo -Ku, which is central Sapporo.
 Here, in addition to a lake and two creeks, you will find several lawns and an old tea house.
 You can also rent a boat or enjoy a quiet picnic at the park while feeding the ducks.

 Directions: Just outside Nakajima Koen Subway station on Namboku Sen towards Makomanai Station.

-A customary location among Sapporo locals for Kanpukai.
-Eighty odd Gingko trees lined up with amber coloured leaves give a spectacular look to the Gingko Avenue inside the university.
-During the Hokudai Konyo Festival, the trees are all lit up against the night sky creating an attractive underpass of golden leaves.
+Hokkaido university is a customary location among Sapporo locals for autumn viewing.
+Inside the university at the Gingko avenue, several Gingko trees are lined up.
+In autumn, the green leaves turn into gorgeous amber colour, resulting in a spectacular display of the season.
+Furthermore, in early November, the Hokudai Konyo Festival is held.
+During this time, Gingko trees are all lit up against the night sky creating an attractive underpass of golden leaves.

 Directions: 10 minutes walk from Sapporo Station North Exit.

 6. Ishiyama Open Space

 Ishiyama open space is in Minami Sapporo.
 Before 1949, this place was used to mine soft stones.
 The southern block of the park is surrounded by rocks, artworks, and trees making it especially interesting.
 Moreover, it is also a good stopover on your way to Lake Shikotsu.